-Elementary Middle School High School

-In-school disciplinary action up to 10 days OSS.
+Elementary Middle School High School In-school disciplinary action OSS up to long-term OSS up to long-term up to 10 days OSS.
+Confiscate suspension.
+Confiscate suspension.
 Confiscate weapon.
+Law enforcement weapon.
+Law enforcement weapon.
 Law enforcement will be called.
-Repeated offenses may result in long-term suspension.
-OSS up to long-term suspension.
-Confiscate weapon.
-Law enforcement will be called.
-OSS up to long-term suspension.
-Confiscate weapon.
-Law enforcement will be called.
+Repeated will be called. will be called. offenses may result in long-term suspension.

-,